ibm-cloud-docs/appid/mfa.md

 {: #cd-mfa}

 By requiring multiple factors during sign-in, you can increase the security of user authentication to your apps.
 With Cloud Directory for {{site.data.keyword.appid_full}}, the first factor is the Cloud Directory user's password, which they normally use to sign in.
 The second authentication factor is a one-time code that {{site.data.keyword.appid_short_notm}} sends to the user either as an SMS or email. {{site.data.keyword.appid_short_notm}} uses a combination of both factors to verify the identity of a user.

 {: shortdesc}

 {{site.data.keyword.appid_short_notm}} MFA is supported as part of the OAuth 2.0 authorization code flow for Cloud Directory users through the Login Widget.
 If you're using enterprise sign-in with SAML 2.0 or social login, you can enable MFA through that identity provider.
 {: note}

-When MFA is enabled, the {{site.data.keyword.appid_short_notm}} Login Widget requires a second form of verification (second authentication factor) every time a user attempts to sign in.
-After a user successfully enters their credentials, a one-time code is sent to the email or phone number that is registered to their account.

 Check out the following diagram to see how the MFA flow works.

 ![MFA flow](images/mfa.png){: caption="Figure 1.
 Cloud Directory MFA flow" caption-side="bottom"}

-1. A user is shown {{site.data.keyword.appid_short_notm}}'s Login Widget and inputs their Cloud Directory user credentials.
-The credentials can be either their email or username and their password.
-The Cloud Directory user credentials form the first authentication factor.

-2. The credentials are validated and the MFA screen for second factor verification is returned.
-Based on the second factor configuration, the user receives either an email or an SMS with a one-time code and enters it into the verification screen.
+1. When a user successfully signs in to your application, they complete the first authentication factor.
+Then, based on your MFA configuration, the user is sent either an email or SMS that contains a 6-digit code.

+  When MFA is enabled, the {{site.data.keyword.appid_short_notm}} Login Widget requires a second form of verification (second authentication factor) every time a user attempts to sign in.
+  {: tip}

+2. A user is expected to look in their phone or email to obtain the code and then enter it into the provided screen.

-3. If the MFA code is validated, the user is redirected back to the application and is signed in.
+3. If the code they input matches the code that they were sent, the user is redirected back to your application and is signed in.
+If they enter the code incorrectly, the second authentication factor fails and users are not able to access your resources.

 If email verification is not configured, {{site.data.keyword.appid_short_notm}} validates the MFA channel in the background.
 For example, if you configure the email channel for MFA and do not configure email verification, {{site.data.keyword.appid_short_notm}} validates the email on the first successful MFA login.
 But, if you configure the SMS channel, {{site.data.keyword.appid_short_notm}} validates the user's phone number on the first successful login.
 If you're using the SMS channel and want the email to be validated, be sure to enable email verification.
 {: tip}